datacraft-dsc/DEPs/README.md

 =================

-This is the DEX Enhancement Proposal project.
-We collect DEPs for Marketplaces, tools and any other related components related with Ocean Protocol Layer 3.
+This is the Data Economy Protocol project.

 The process to add or change a DEP is the following:
 - A DEP is created and modified by pull requests according to [C4](./1).